 As the validity of word of mouth advertising has continued to prove successful, the rise of influencer marketing campaigns and their respective budgets has come with it.
 If you’re a marketer with a lean allowance or even an enterprise organization just getting started with influencer marketing, you will likely focus your efforts on targeting micro influencers versus celebrities with household names.
-Today, I outline some of the characteristics of micro influencers to look for.
+In this post we’ll explore the key characteristics of micro influencers.

 The key difference between macro and micro influencers is primarily their level of name recognition across mass audiences.
 Micro influencers typically have smaller, more focused audiences around a singular topic.
 This is in comparison to celebrities or macro influencers who have gained popularity as entertainers and tend to appeal to the masses.